In the 1000 Islands, we know how to do a winter wonderland

 Local tip: If outdoors is your thing and outdoors away from others is your thing this year, consider spending the night at one of the Watertown-area hotels – some with pools! – grabbing some local takeout and then pairing your skiing trip with some hiking among the many trails along the Northern Edge of Tug Hill.
 Check out Visit Tug Hill for downloadable interactive trail maps and experience unspoiled beauty just past your hotel room door.

-Doesn’t get any more distanced than ice fishing
+Doesn’t get any more winter than ice fishing

 Local tip: Check with one of the area’s popular bait shops such as the Thousand Island Bait Store to get the latest on where there’s thick ice, what’s biting and the best bait.
 Once you arrive, swing in, stock-up and get last-minute fishing reports.